Friendship is essential in intimacy. Because friendship, if you think about it, is the building block of our lives.

 Gradually, you build on that until you become really close friends.
 The reason you’re close is because you shared personal parts of yourself.
 You let yourself be vulnerable!

 You need that friendship to build upon other aspects of your relationship.
-From that friendship can come deeper connections.
+Deeper connections can result from that friendship.
 You can physically connect with anybody.
-But if you really want a deeper, more meaningful relationship that is completely satisfying, then you want that intimate piece, that emotional intimacy.
+But if you really want a deeper, more meaningful, and completely satisfying relationship, you want that intimate piece, that emotional intimacy.

 Friendship and Intimacy…the sound relationship house

-The Gottmans developed a sound relationship house model, clearly outlining what a relationship needs to thrive.
+The Gottmans developed a sound relationship house model that clearly outlines what a relationship needs to thrive.
 The foundation, the ground floor, is all about friendship.

-Based on well- established research, we know it’s critical that we have a strong connection with our partner both physically and emotionally.
-Friendship and intimacy are likened by Gottman to an emotional bank account.
+Based on well-established research, it’s critical that we have a strong physical and emotional connection with our partner.
+Gottman likens friendship and intimacy to an emotional bank account.

 One of the friendship levels is all about turning towards the other – bids of connection.
 Another is a sense of shared fondness and admiration.
 When we have those fun times with our partner, when we’re turning towards our partner, wanting engagement, wanting to do things with them, that’s a deposit in the emotional bank account.

-The saying save your pennies for a rainy day means putting money aside in a savings account for emergencies like if the car breaks down.
+The saying “save your pennies for a rainy day” refers to putting money aside in a savings account for emergencies, such as a car breakdown.
 We’ve got money to cover it.

-In relationships there are natural ups and downs.
-If we turn towards our partner to make those emotional deposits in our emotional savings account, those extra deposits can be drawn on during those down times.
+There are natural ups and downs in relationships.
+If we turn to our partner to make emotional deposits in our emotional savings account, we can draw on those extra deposits during those downtimes.

 What might these relationship “dips” or hard times look like for you?

 Are you spending more time apart than together lately?
-Or does the time that you do spend together feel very routine, in a way that feels scripted or rote?
-Are you sharing space with someone but you’re feeling very parallel or like a roommate?
+Or does the time you spend together feel very routine, in a way that feels scripted or rote?
+Are you sharing space with someone, but you’re feeling very parallel or like a roommate?

-When you lose novelty or a sense of curiosity together, it’s time to think about what’s missing.
+When novelty or a sense of curiosity together diminish, it’s time to consider what’s missing.
 You do not want to feel like you are spending parallel time with your partner and feel disconnected.
-Being in the same room with your partner and each of you looking at your phone instead of each other is not fostering that sense of emotional intimacy.
+Being in the same room with your partner and each of you looking at your phone instead of each other does not foster that sense of emotional intimacy.

 Think of your relationship as a three-legged stool.
 One leg of the stool is you.
 A second leg is your partner.
 And the third leg is your relationship.
-It’s important that you have a sense of self as an individual and within your relationship.
+You must have a sense of self as an individual and within your relationship.

-You want to make sure you have a balance between individual interests, friendships, hobbies and the activities that you do together.
-If you’re spending all of your time together and having no individual time, the individual leg of the stool is “shorter” than the relationship leg.
+You want to balance your individual interests, friendships, hobbies, and activities together.
+If you spend all of your time together and have no individual time, the individual leg of the stool is “shorter” than the relationship leg.

 This causes your stool to become unstable.
-On the other hand, if each of you is so independent and spend little time together, the relationship leg is going to be “short” and cause a wobble.
+Conversely, if each of you is so independent and spends little time together, the relationship leg will be “short” and cause a wobble.

 The “ungolden” rule about marriage and friendship